Emergence of Quasiparticles in a Doped Mott Insulator: Abstract

 \section{Abstract}

-Doping a Mott insulator into a weakly coupled metal remains central to understanding various correlated emergent phenomena.
-To interpret this transition and its connection to the high-$T_c$ cuprates, we study the evolution of the single-particle spectrum for the Hubbard model using cluster perturbation theory on superclusters.
-With extremely low doping, we identify a heavily renormalized quasiparticle dispersion that immediately develops, crosses the Fermi level, and coexists with a polaronic band.
-Its spectral weight roughly grows at twice the rate of doping in the low doping regime, but this rate is halved at optimal doping.
-At the heavily doped regime, we find both strong electron-hole asymmetry and a vestigial presence of Mott spectral features.
-At last, we discuss the scope of single-band Hubbard model in describing the experimentally measured nodal spectral evolution of ARPES on La$_{2-x}$Sr$_x$CuO$_4$ ($0 \le x \le 0.15$).
-This work benchmarks the predicting power of the Hubbard model regarding the electronic properties of cuprates.
+{\bf Abstract:} How a Mott insulator develops into a weakly coupled metal upon doping is a central question to understanding various emergent correlated phenomena.
+To analyze this evolution and its connection to the high-$T_c$ cuprates, we study the single-particle spectrum for the doped Hubbard model using cluster perturbation theory on superclusters.
+Starting from extremely low doping, we identify a heavily renormalized quasiparticle dispersion that immediately develops across the Fermi level, and a weakening polaronic side band at higher binding energy.
+The quasiparticle spectral weight roughly grows at twice the rate of doping in the low doping regime, but this rate is halved at optimal doping.
+In the heavily doped regime, we find both strong electron-hole asymmetry and a persistent presence of Mott spectral features.
+Finally, we discuss the applicability of the single-band Hubbard model to describe the evolution of nodal spectra measured by angle-resolved photoemission spectroscopy (ARPES) on the single-layer cuprate La$_{2-x}$Sr$_x$CuO$_4$ ($0 \le x \le 0.15$).
+This work benchmarks the predictive power of the Hubbard model for electronic properties of high-$T_c$ cuprates.